Skip to content

 • Design and Planning

-Good BIM enables trades to work together in a common data environment and optimize building plans before construction begins.
+Good BIM enables trades to work together in a CDE and optimize building plans before construction begins.

 For example, stakeholders can use it to perform a type of planning called BIM coordination, which orchestrates the work of MEP engineering, structural engineering, and architectural design teams during the design process.
 By combining the different design models into a “federated” BIM model, BIM coordination makes it easy to see clashes or scheduling problems as soon as they arise, like a run of pipe that exits through the floor rather than inside the wall.